raffraffraff/terrahiera/README.md

 ew2a/vpc/config.yaml
 ```

-* Just one file, with just one change.
-Let's update the VPC CIDR '10.21.0.0/16'
+Just one file, with just one change!
+Let's update the VPC CIDR '10.21.0.0/16' and rerun the deployment:
-* Rerun tforder
-* Apply the changes in the correct order
+`tforder -r -d deployments -x 'tofu init && tofu apply -auto-approve'`